nyuwinc/git-ready-for-it/step-0.md

 # Step 0

 ### Configure tooling
 You'll be configuring user information for all local repositories.
 The `$` means you'll run the commands on the command line.
-You should not include it.
+You should not include it when you're entering a command.
 Run the following on your command line:
 ```
 $ git config --global user.name "[your name]"
 $ git config --global user.email "[email address]"